yuabhishek14/Production-E2E-Pipeline/README.md

    - Set up SSH access between your host system and the virtual machines to enable seamless communication.

 ## Jenkins Setup
+Login to your VM1 and apply the following commands :
 #### Update Package Repository and Upgrade Packages
   Become root
 ```bash